Is A Victim Statement Enough For A Sex Crime Charge

 Both as a prosecutor and as a defense attorney, I’ve seen children recant their stories and admit that one of their parents told them what to say.
 Sometimes children recant during counseling or say that someone else actually touched them and not the person they first accused.
 Through investigation and interviewing all of the parties involved, I have been able to uncover enough credible evidence to convince the prosecutor that the crime did not actually occur and thus, the case is dismissed.
 If the child recants to the prosecutor or other investigating authorities, they have a duty to report such recantation to the defense.

-For more information on Statements of Alleged Sex Crime Victims call the Law Office of James Alston for a free initial consultation.
+For more information on Statements of Alleged Sex Crime Victims call the Law Office of James Alston and speak to a Houston sex crimes attorney for a free initial consultation.
 Get the information and legal answers you’re seeking by calling (713) 228-1400 today.